 - Its complex industrial history and extraordinary geologic bedrock provides an ideal opportunity to explore the important role the Hudson Valley played in New York State’s development.

 - Thinking forward, the park can become an even greater economic asset to local communities and support residents’ livelihoods by attracting visitors to complementary revenue-generating activities appropriate to the land’s significant conservation values.

 Exciting features include over 1-mile of Hudson River shoreline; river overlooks affording breathtaking vistas; over 17 unique habitats (including woods, wetlands, and a dramatic cliff and ridgeline); historic remnants of the brickmaking and ice harvesting industries; and quarried canyons.

 What We’ve Heard So Far

 A collection of community feedback and ideas for the park from the survey held in February 2021.

 COMMUNITY IDEAS FOR RE-IMAGINING SPACES IN THE PARK

 New trail is open.
 Scenic Hudson and the City of Kingston collaborated to complete the 1.9-mile Hudson River Brickyard Trail (as part of Governor Cuomo’s Empire State Trail and the Kingston Greenline.
 Learn more about this trail here.)
 Pedestrians and bicyclists can enjoy spectacular views of the Hudson River, including features like the Kingston-Rhinecliff Bridge, along the 10’-wide paved shoreline trail.

 Future as a state park.
 Continued development of the park may occur over time as resources may allow.
-Scenic Hudson, State Parks and PIPC are planning to create access to some areas of the site for passive recreation, which could occur later this year.
+Scenic Hudson, State Parks and PIPC will work together to create access to some areas of the site for passive recreation, which may occur later this year.